 Jon Stapley lists the best cameras for black and white photography.
-Here’s the kit you need for unforgettable, dramatic monochrome images; along with Will Cheung’s complete guide to black and white photography that shows how to shoot optimal black and white photos with it.
+Here’s the kit you need for unforgettable, dramatic monochrome images.

-There are different priorities for picking the best cameras for black and white photography to those for shooting in colour.
 Monochrome photography is a unique discipline, full of its own special challenges and rewards.
-It makes sense for those committed to shooting in this style, to pick up a camera suited to it.
+For those committed to shooting in this style, it makes sense to select a camera suited to it.
+The priorities for selecting one for black and white photography are different from those for shooting in colour.

-Manufacturers know that there are plenty of photographers who prefer to shoot in monochrome, and have kitted out their cameras with dedicated black and white modes.
+Manufacturers are well aware of the popularity of monochrome, and have adapted their cameras accordingly with dedicated black and white modes.
 Indeed, some have gone the whole hog and brought out cameras that only shoot in black and white.
-As such, there’s lots to choose from.
+All in all, there are lots to choose from.

 Leica SL3 Wetzlar Dom High Contrast Monochrome